 n) Players should defend their ninth of the court to prevent excessive movement, collisions and to promote harmony and fairness to all team members.
 Players should not be forced to remain stationary and players do not lose points for not remaining in their section.

 a) One child from each school can be the scorers.
-A teacher from each school will umpire alternate games.
+A teacher from each school will umpire alternate sets.

-b) A point is awarded when the ball touches the ground wholly within the lines of the opposition’s court.
+b) A point is awarded when the ball touches the ground wholly within the lines or on the line of the opposition’s court.

 c) When the ball touches the ground or an object outside the opponent’s court or touches the ground inside their own court, a point is awarded to the opposition, regardless of who served.